SUMMER CAMP

 Yes!
 This optional overnight will be a part of all three sessions.
 The goal is to camp outdoors (Mother Nature may have other plans).

-How much of the day will be spent as counselors-in-training with the Nature Trekkers?
+How much of the day will be spent shadowing with the younger group?

 What should campers bring with them each day?

-Each day Wayfinders should pack a bathing suit, towel, reusable water bottle, and a nut-free lunch.
-We will provide a daily snack.
+Each day Wayfinders should pack a bathing suit, towel, reusable water bottle, and a nut-free lunch and snack.
+There will be a separate packing list for the overnight.

 What forms will my child need?

 Per Connecticut Youth Camp Licensing, all campers are required to submit an up-to-date health assessment, proof of immunization, and medication authorization (if applicable).
-New Pond Farm requires an additional three forms (camper information, medical authorization, and media release).
+New Pond Farm requires additional forms- camper information, medical authorization, media release, & pool permission (if applicable).
 All forms will be available upon successful registration.

-Summer Camp registration will open online at 9:30am on Tuesday, February 13th.
-Please visit www.newpondfarm.org.
-Refunds will be issued through June 7th.
+Summer Camp registration will open online at 9:30am on Tuesday, February 11th.
+Please visit www.newpondfarm.org

 The session is full.
 What should I do?

-Please don’t be discouraged.
-Add your child’s name to the waitlist.
-It is only February and family plans often change.
-A space may open up.
+Please don’t be discouraged, add your child’s name to the waitlist.
+Family plans often change and a space may open up.